julekgwa/21sh/README.md

 * pipes “|”
 * redirections “<”, “>”, “<<” & “>>”
 * file descriptor aggregation (e.g. ``2>&-`` & ``1>&2``)
+* Go directly to the beginning or the end of a line by pressing home and end.
+* Move directly by word towards the left or the right using ctrl+LEFT and ctrl+RIGHT.

 # Installation
 ```